List of numerical libraries

 This is a list of numerical libraries, which are libraries used in software development for performing numerical calculations.
 It is not a complete listing but is instead a list of numerical libraries with articles on Wikipedia, with few exceptions.

-The choice of a typical library depends on a range of requirements such as: desired features (e.g. large dimensional linear algebra, parallel computation, partial differential equations), licensing, readability of API, portability or platform/compiler dependence (e.g. Linux, Windows, Visual C++, GCC), performance, ease-of-use, continued support from developers, standard compliance, specialized optimization in code for specific application scenarios or even the size of the code-base to be installed.
+The choice of a typical library depends on a range of requirements such as: desired features (e.g. large dimensional linear algebra, parallel computation, partial differential equations), licensing, readability of API, portability or platform/compiler dependence (e.g. Linux, Windows, Visual C++, GCC), performance, ease-of-use, continued support from developers, standard compliance/precision/reproducibility, specialized optimization in code for specific application scenario, or even the size of the code-base to be installed.

+This list is sorted by from what languages a library is designed to be usable, not by what the libraries are written in (an implementation detail).

+Some numerical tasks are performed by standard library functions.
+These are not listed here, though some "see also" links to relevant pages may be included.